rharriso/bower-rails/README.md

 ## JSON configuration

 Bower-rails now supports the standard [bower package](http://bower.io/docs/creating-packages/#specification) format out-of-the-box.
-Simply place your bower.json file the Rails root directory to start.
+Simply place your bower.json file inside the Rails root directory to start.
 Using the standard format will default all bower components to be installed under the `vendor` directory.

 To install dependencies into both `lib` and `vendor` directories, run the initializer to generate a custom bower.json: